 Members of St. Andrew’s may represent our church in local marches for justice.
-These have included the Women’s March, Science March, Families Belong Together March, Gun Control March, Pride March, Black Lives Matter.
+These have included the Women’s March, Science March, Families Belong Together March, Gun Control March, Pride March, Black Lives Matter, No Kings.

 St. Andrew’s Peace and Justice Committee